aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 }
 ```

-To verify that breakpoints will also hit withib the code under test:
+To verify that breakpoints will also hit within the code under test:

 Set a breakpoint in `routes/web.php` file of a new Laravel project: